xiy/fossilize/README.md

 ### Things Fossilize is *not* good at:

 1. Comparing differences between two almost completely different pieces of data (see [Wikipedia][de]).
 2. Binary diffing - while it can successfully create and apply binary patches, there are algorithms and tools better designed for these types of files. `bsdiff` will create a 2kb diff whereas Fossilize will create a 4kb diff.
 This is probably due to the fact that the algorithm uses base64 encoding of plain-text which ends up with binary artefacts popping up in the diff.
 Although they don't make it into the output, it's obviously better to use something like bsdiff.
-It would however be possible to modify the algorithm to use a different "mode" for binary files that uses binary encoding instead.
+It would, however, be possible to modify the algorithm to use a different "mode" for binary files that uses binary encoding instead.

 [de]: http://en.wikipedia.org/wiki/Delta_encoding